The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 For Clothing and Accessories

 Sustainable shopping becomes an entire experience at this vintage retail concept, where you can sip margaritas from the full-service bar (don’t miss happy hour, Monday through Thursday, 4 to 7 p.m.) and play a game of Pac-Man, all while browsing the vinyl collection and buzzing around a sea of ’70s-patterned silk blouses, retro Nuggets jerseys, nostalgic enamel pins, and other statement jewelry from dozens of local vendors.
-Garage Sale, which opened its flagship in Larimer Square two years ago, has since expanded to Lakewood, Edgewater, and, recently, gone nationwide.
+Garage Sale, which opened its flagship in Larimer Square three years ago, has since expanded to Lakewood, Edgewater, and even gone nationwide.
+Stay tuned for the shop’s forthcoming shoppable website, plus a new fifth location on Pearl Street in Boulder, slated to open this fall.

-Founder Lydia Peacock only picks the finest fabrics for On Beat’s pop-up, which lives inside local jewelry brand Saro’s Boulder and Cherry Creek boutiques.
-Whether you gravitate toward perfectly weathered cowboy boots and a Western fringe leather jacket or a silk scarf with a tweed, Chanel-like blazer and a pair Prada kitten heels, Peacock stocks vintage threads that are guaranteed classics.
+Founder Lydia Peacock only picks the finest fabrics for On Beat’s offerings, which you can shop online, buy in curated style bundles, or browse at monthly pop-ups around the Front Range.
+Whether you gravitate toward perfectly weathered cowboy boots and a Western fringe leather jacket or a silk scarf with a tweed, Chanel-like blazer and a pair of Prada kitten heels, Peacock stocks vintage threads that are guaranteed classics.
 More shopping and personalized style bundle options are available at onbeatvintage.com.

 Welcome to Y2K heaven.
 Stocked with all the kitschy hair clips and graphic tees of your favorite childhood cartoons that are all the rage right now, Show Pony is the thrift destination for stylish Gen Xers and millennials.
 The shop opened near the University of Denver in early 2022 and is home to a rotating community of secondhand vendors and their curated throwbacks from the ’80s, ’90s, and early aughts.
 Spin through Show Pony’s racks to cop your next band tee, Denver Broncos bomber jacket, Instagram-worthy neon matching set, and more.

-This year-old Capitol Hill space, founded by Tristan Bego and Jenny Near, is your one-stop hub for Black-owned and women-owned small businesses selling everything from gender-neutral, sustainable clothing to hand-crafted candles, ceramics, and other artisan goods.
-Don’t miss TCC After Dark, a monthly after-hours event that happens on the third Saturday of each month, to get 20 percent off the whole store.
+This two-year-old Capitol Hill space, founded by Tristan Bego and Jenny Neal, is your one-stop hub for Black-owned and women-owned small businesses selling everything from gender-neutral, sustainable clothing to hand-crafted candles, ceramics, and other artisan goods.
+Don’t miss TCC After Dark, a monthly after-hours event that happens on the third Saturday of each month, to score anywhere from 20 to 50 percent off the whole store.

 For Furniture and Home Goods

 Looking for more of a hippie-dippy, granola aesthetic?
-Shop upcycled Boho-style home goods for any down-to-earth abode by bidding on @restingthriftface_’s frequent Instagram sales, or by perusing in-person at Resting Thrift Face’s pop-up inside Hampden Street Antique Market, where artisan rugs, hand-woven macrame, and rattan chairs abound.
+Shop upcycled Boho-style home goods for any down-to-earth abode by bidding on @restingthriftface_’s frequent Instagram sales or perusing in-person at Resting Thrift Face’s booth inside Colorado Antique Gallery.
+If Littleton is a little out of the way, keep an eye out for the shop’s regular pop-ups around the metro area, like at Nova Beauty Bar on September 23 for the collaborative vintage market, where artisan rugs, hand-woven macrame, and rattan chairs abound.

 Pop-Up Markets and Events

-Shop markdowns on vintage wares and get a flash tat (a simple pre-drawn permanent tattoo design artists offer for walk-up clients at a flat rate ) from a local artist while you’re at it during this new “monthly market for spontaneous people.”
-Launched in spring 2022 by Sydney Swing of Manic Pixie Thrift, a local thrift shop and styling service, each pop-up party hosts two featured tattoo artists and more than a dozen clothing and accessory vendors, plus live tunes, drinks, food trucks, and other sweet treats.
-The next Tags event is August 28 at 3 p.m.; entry is free; follow @manicpixiethrift for info on upcoming events
+Shop markdowns on vintage wares, enjoy live tunes, and maybe even get some body ink while you’re at it during this “monthly market for spontaneous people.”
+Launched in spring 2022 by Sydney Swing of Manic Pixie Thrift, a local thrift shop and styling service, each pop-up party hosts more than a dozen clothing and accessory vendors as well as other Colorado-based creatives.
+Past events have also featured tattoo artists offering on-site flash tats—a simple pre-drawn permanent tattoo design artists offer for walk-up clients at a flat rate—hence the name.
+Entry is free; follow @manicpixiethrift for info on upcoming events

 Founded in Denver in 2019, this annual convention—which now has events in six other cities, including Philadelphia, Atlanta, and Los Angeles—draws hundreds of vendors to the National Western Complex each spring for a full day of vintage and thrifty hauls.
 The group also hosts recurring Thrift-Pop marketplaces outside of the Denver Central Market on the last Sunday of every month.
 Find updates on 2023 dates and upcoming Thrift-Pop events at thriftcon.co and @thrift_con on Instagram